topps2k/raft-demo/README.md

 | 1 worker (unloaded RTT) | ~1,500 ops/s | 0.4 ms | 6 ms |
 | 128 workers, 50k ops | ~25,000 ops/s | 3.9 ms | 17 ms |

-The first bench run told a story worth keeping: the naive transport (connection per message) plus per-proposal broadcasting managed ~1,000 ops/s with p50 = 54 ms — and adding workers made it *slower* than one worker alone.
-Single-worker latency of 0.4 ms pinpointed queueing, not replication, as the
-problem: every proposal re-broadcast the entire uncommitted window to every follower, so leader work per op grew with pipeline depth.
-The fix is what real implementations do — **single-flight appends**: at most one unacknowledged AppendEntries per follower, proposals accumulate in the log, and each ack carries everything accumulated since (group commit), with heartbeats doubling as the retransmit timer.
-Send scheduling only, no semantic change; the chaos suite passes untouched.
-Result: 25× throughput at 1/13th the p50.

 ## Deliberate simplifications

 Chosen to keep the core readable; each is the standard next step in a real system: